purplebricks/purplebricks.github.io/_posts/2015-07-14-animating-purplebricks-frontend.md

 };
 {% endhighlight %}

-As you can see, we can pass any function to run along the fade in.
-All we need to do in the front end is next to our animated class, add a data attribute with the name of a function.
+As you can see, we can pass any function to run along the fade-in.
+All we need to do in the front end is to add a data attribute with the name of a function next to our animated class.
 Inside those mini functions we have completely isolated logic for each individual animation.
-Setting elements to rotate with intervals, fade in a sequence of children elements etc. All the timing and animation execution is happening in the core animation controller and all these mini components work together on top of it to make it much more exciting.
+Setting elements to rotate with intervals, fade in a sequence of children elements, etc. All the timing and animation execution is happening in the core animation controller and all these mini components work together on top of it to make it much more exciting.
 This way, whatever happens to front end, we only have to amend the custom animation function, and never think about where it is located in the DOM.

 We also use css3 animations.
 Remember the animated class? when the element is animated, it will receive an additional class called animateNow.
 We have selectors that target various divs with it and use transitions and all the other great css3 motion logic.
-For instance when a cup of coffee appears on the screen, we use a simple keyframe selector to make the steam 'puff' from the mug.
+For instance when a cup of coffee appears on the screen, we use a simple keyframe selector to make the steam ‘puff' from the mug.

 ![CSS3 animation](/images/animating-purplebricks-frontend/mug.gif)

 For majority of fade-ins and custom animations we use velocity.js.
 It's a fantastic little library that is much faster at animating DOM elements than jQuery.
 It also has cool set of predefined transitions which we sporadically use.
 Check it out here!
 We got so inspired by it's performance that we now run all our resize/scroll events using only two main events hooked in to main app on the entire website.
 I mean, who would like to create countless window.resize or window.onScroll events all over the place.
-This way our page performance is much much better than before.
+This way our page performance is much better than before.

 **There are other things that the controller is doing:**

 * when collecting elements to animate, it will note its visibility and if the element is hidden, it means that it will be need run as part of responsive logic - so it will be assigned to hiddenAnimation array.
 If window onResize happens, and the new media queries will kick in, the sorting will take those hidden animations under considerations and re-queue them.
-* depends on the page, you might have a very long scroll with multiple animations to fade in. it would be really bad is a user scrolled down the page really fast, and because animations are sequential - it can take x seconds to animate everything above fold and finally get rid of the unpleasant white space where the user has been looking at for a while now! thats why we have timers set, and if the page has been scrolled ridiculously fast (could be a bookmark half down the page, could be the user being impatient), then animations above the fold will run all at the same time.
+* depending on the page, you might have a very long scroll with multiple animations to fade in.
+It would be really bad if a user scrolled down the page really fast, and because animations are sequential - it can take x seconds to animate everything above fold and finally get rid of the unpleasant white space where the user has been looking at for a while now!
+That's why we have timers set, and if the page has been scrolled ridiculously fast (could be a bookmark half down the page, could be the user being impatient), then animations above the fold will run all at the same time.

 To sum up, having this little piece of kit allows flexibility.
 We can have multiple designs and fire custom animations with them.
 We can even A/B test them.
 The controller is getting new features from time to time, and this can only get better.
 We can't say we've solved all our problems with it, there is always room for improvement - but that's a good thing, right?